bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 !!!
 Note
 	Because the default value of `TrieTimeout` in config.toml is large, it means `geth` will not persist state into database until reach this time threshold, if the node has been force shutdown, it will start syncing from last state which may take long time.
 The recommended setting for valiidators is `TrieTimeout = 100000000000`

-5.Monitor node status
+5. Monitor node status

-you can monitor the log from `/node/bsc.log` by default.
+You can monitor the log from `/node/bsc.log` by default.

 ## Node Maintainence